jmbannon/ytdl-sub/docs/source/config_reference/scripting/scripting_types.rst

 LambdaReduce
 ~~~~~~~~~~~~
+LambdaReduce parameters are a reference to a function that will perform a *reduce* - an operation
-LambdaReduce is special type of lambda that reduces an Array to a single value by calling the
+that reduces an Array to a single value by calling the LambdaReduce function repeatedly on two
-LabmdaReduce function repeatedly on two elements in the Array until it is reduced to a single value.
+elements in the Array until it is reduced to a single value.

 In this example,